Close

 For travellers visiting the Victoria Falls and crossing the border with Zambia, a yellow fever vaccination certificate is not required.

-Vaccination is exceptionally compulsory if you have been in a country where yellow fever may occur the past six days (see map) from the age of nine months.
+Vaccination is exceptionally compulsory if you have been in certain countries in the past six days from the age of nine months.
 This also applies to transit through an airport that takes more than twelve hours.

 This vaccination must be administered at least ten days prior to arrival by an official yellow fever vaccination centre and must be registered in an International Certificate of Vaccination and Prophylaxis.